Xilinx/ml-suite/deepdetect_rest.md

 **Host PC:**

-This starts the web server where you can submit URLs.
+This starts the web server from where you can submit URLs.

 1. Visit `http://yourpublicdns.compute-1.amazonaws.com` from your broswer